 While abundant safety features are a given in a Subaru, the Tribeca's generous luxury exceeds any Subaru to date.
 Dual-zone climate control for the front cabin features air filtration, while a separate system for the back rows helps make almost any seat in the house an agreeable one.

-The entry Tribeca 3.6R Premium features a 3.6-liter 6-cylinder engine, 5-speed automatic with SportShift manual function, Vehicle Dynamics Control (VDC), 4-wheel ABS disc brakes, 18-inch alloy wheels, front side-impact airbags, side-curtain airbags for the first and second rows, heated power side mirrors with integrated turn signals, heated power front seats (8-way driver/4-way passenger) with lumbar adjusters, 60/40-split/reclining/sliding second-row seats, 50/50-split third-row seats, four power windows, remote keyless entry, 6-speaker stereo with MP3-compatible CD player, dual-zone automatic climate control, rear-cabin air conditioning and privacy glass.
-The 3.6R Limited adds leather, 10-speaker harman/kardon audio, Bluetooth and satellite radio.
-The top Touring trim adds xenon headlights, moonroof and a rearview camera.
+The Subaru Tribeca for 2013 is offered in only one trim: Limited.
+It includes a 3.6-liter 6-cylinder engine, 5-speed automatic with SportShift manual function, Vehicle Dynamics Control (VDC), 18-inch alloy wheels, front side-impact airbags, side-curtain airbags for the first and second rows, heated power side mirrors with integrated turn signals, heated power front seats (8-way driver/4-way passenger) with lumbar adjusters, 60/40-split/reclining/sliding second-row seats, 50/50-split third-row seats, leather seating, remote keyless entry, dual-zone automatic climate control, rear-cabin air conditioning, privacy glass, 10-speaker harman/kardon audio, Bluetooth and satellite radio.

-In typical Subaru fashion, the entry-level trim, Tribeca 3.6R Premium, offers nearly no options, but it's well-equipped to begin with.
-Upgrades available on the midline 3.6R Limited include a moonroof package with a rearview camera (the latter is also available by itself), a touch-screen navigation system, and a rear-seat DVD entertainment system.
-With the moonroof package standard on the top-level 3.6R Touring, its only options are the navigation and rear-seat entertainment.
+Upgrades available on the 3.6R Limited include a moonroof package with a rearview camera (the latter is also available by itself), a touch-screen navigation system, and a rear-seat DVD entertainment system.
 Subaru dealers also offer a large selection of accessories, from cargo carriers to a remote-start system.

 Under the Hood

-Subaru offers a single drivetrain combo in the Tribeca, a 3.6-liter 6-cylinder boxer engine producing 256 horsepower and 247 lb-ft of torque, and symmetrical all-wheel drive.
-With its low profile and naturally balanced design, in which the pistons lay flat in a horizontally opposed configuration, the boxer engine and all-wheel drive provide a confident feeling of stability even when taking corners, unusual for a 7-seater SUV.
+The Subaru Tribeca for 2013 offers a single drivetrain combo, that being a 3.6-liter 6-cylinder boxer engine producing 256 horsepower and 247 lb-ft of torque, and symmetrical all-wheel drive.
+With its low profile and naturally balanced design, in which the pistons lay flat in a horizontally opposed configuration, the boxer engine and AWD provide a confident feeling of stability even when taking corners, unusual for a 7-seater SUV.
 Power is more than sufficient for such a heavy vehicle, while fuel economy is surprisingly good.

 256 horsepower @ 6,000 rpm